Sierra-Alpha/desert/docs/project-report.md

-    Whilst this solution worked well there was an even better solution in the form of [Xvnc](https://tigervnc.org/doc/Xvnc.html) server, an X and VNC server in one package, this saved a futher 100mb in the continer image and has the added benefit of beinga able to resize the Xserver to suit the display size of a compatable VNC viewer.
+    Whilst this solution worked well there was an even better solution in the form of [Xvnc](https://tigervnc.org/doc/Xvnc.html) server, an X and VNC server in one package, this saved a futher 100mb in the container image and has the added benefit of being able to resize the Xserver to suit the display size of a compatable VNC viewer.
-    Using the aforementioned x11vnc and xvfb worked well to determine the proof of concept as I was working in multiple areas at once, Docker configuration, Xsession Configuration and user config loading, so whilst I used x11vnc and xvfb for most of the project due to the seperation of concerns with this heirachy it made it very easy to change the undelying X and VNC server with realtivly little effort.
+    Using the aforementioned x11vnc and xvfb worked well to determine the proof of concept as I was working in multiple areas at once, Docker configuration, Xsession Configuration and user config loading, so whilst I used x11vnc and xvfb for most of the project due to the separation of concerns with this heirachy it made it very easy to change the underlying X and VNC server with relatively little effort.
 One of the main reasons for changing was upstream maintenance of the x11vnc package, it appears the main contributor is no longer contactable and it has been stagnant for some years where as the Xvnc project is well supported and used by the Debian package of